 - Usage may be considered either the difference between log-in and log-out times, or the scheduled reservation time, depending on the instrument.
 Please contact staff before use to see which case applies.

 - Faculty working on projects for commercial (for-profit) entities, either in collaboration or as consultants, are required to pay the commercial rate for instrument time for all hours of use, unless the funds supporting this work (including salaries) are awarded to U-M through the Sponsored Programs Office at full indirect cost rates.
-If this work is carried out by center staff, an hourly service work rate will apply in addition to the instrument rate.
+If this work is carried out by Center staff, an hourly service work rate will apply in addition to the instrument rate.

 - An additional 2.7% fee applies for payments by credit cards.

-Publications and Acknowledgments
+Guidelines for Publications and Acknowledgments

-- Publications, presentations, and posters resulting from work on the Thermo Fisher Nova 200 Nanolab should state: “The authors acknowledge the financial support of the University of Michigan College of Engineering and NSF grant #DMR-0320740, and technical support from the Michigan Center for Materials Characterization.“
+- Publications, presentations, and posters resulting from work on the Thermo Fisher Nova 200 Nanolab may state: “The authors acknowledge the financial support of the University of Michigan College of Engineering and NSF grant #DMR-0320740, and technical support from the Michigan Center for Materials Characterization.“

 - For the JEOL 2010F: NSF grant #DMR-9871177